chrisbroski/supportyourlocal/README.md

 * Updates don't persist new form data after 400
 * Deletion can cause invalid state
 * Small photos might create thumbnails larger than themselves.
+* A "track" type Spotify link for release media breaks stuff on the front end.

 ## Features for next next version